KxSystems/embedPy/README.md

 - Call functions/methods
 - Convert data to q/foreign

-By default, calling functions/methods will return another embedPy object, allowing users to chain together sequences of functions.
+By default, calling an embedPy function/method, will return another embedPy object.
+This allows users to chain together sequences of functions.
 Alternatively, users can specify the return type as q or foreign.

 embedPy objects are returned by one of the following calls
 - ``.p.import[`somePythonModule]``